minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

 (vii)
-be the distinguishing characteristic of every class, and that without this or- nament all our actions lose their merit.
+be the distinguishing characteristic of every class, and that without this ornament all our actions lose their merit.
 If he is so happy as to afford any pleasure to his readers, he will esteem his labours overpaid, and will